-NOTE: Passing the PGW Change Info from the SMF/AMF to the MME during an 5GS to EPS mobility enables the target MME to reselect an alternative PGW-C/SMF if the anchor PGW-C/SMF handling the PDU session fails before or during the handover.
+NOTE X: Passing the PGW Change Info from the SMF/AMF to the MME during an 5GS to EPS mobility enables the target MME to reselect an alternative PGW-C/SMF if the anchor PGW-C/SMF handling the PDU session fails before or during the handover.
 Requirements specified in clause 31.2 allow the target MME to reselect an alternative PGW-C/SMF if the anchor PGW-C/SMF handling the PDU session fails after the handover execution.